ggkiok/WebPetApp/README.md

 returns PetOwner By id in json fromat STATUS:200 OK

 // PUT api/PetsOwner/{petownerid}
-UPDATE petowner with given id (You must give in json format all info of petowner to update (Id,FirstName,LastName,Email) and returns STATUS:204 NoContent i.e
+UPDATE petowner with given id (You must give in json format (and with header Content-Type:application/json) all info of petowner to update (Id,FirstName,LastName,Email) and returns STATUS:204 NoContent i.e
  {
     "Id": 19,
     "FirstName": "George",